longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Instruct a unit to make a collection of moves in a pattern as part of a patrol route.

 Sentry
-    Asks a unit to :strong:`Sentry`.
-Senty is not the same as :strong:`Fortify` as found in the :guilabel:`Combat` menu.
+    Ask a unit to :strong:`Sentry`.
+Sentry is not the same as :strong:`Fortify` as found in the :guilabel:`Combat` menu.
 A sentried unit is on lookout and will give notice if another unit from an opponent comes into its field of vision.